azb5619/tts/README.md

 # tts

-TTS, short for text to search is a comprehensive text messaging platform which allows you to use search the internet through sms.
+TTS, short for text to search, is a comprehensive text messaging platform which allows you to use search the internet through sms.

 ## installation
 ```